netlogix/stencil-styleguide-output-target/README.md

 # @netlogix/stencil-styleguide-output-target

-A stencil output target which also builds Patternlab and processes scss
+A stencil output target which also builds Pattern Lab and processes scss

 ## Usage